astefanutti/camel-cdi/README.md

 Note that the CDI event Camel endpoint dynamically adds an [observer method][] for each unique combination of _event type_ and _event qualifiers_ and solely relies on the container typesafe [observer resolution][], which leads to an implementation as efficient as possible.

-Besides, as the impedance between the _typesafe_ nature of CDI and the _dynamic_ nature of the [Camel component] model is quite high, it is not possible to create an instance of the CDI event Camel endpoint via [URIs].
+Besides, as the impedance between the _typesafe_ nature of CDI and the _dynamic_ nature of the [Camel component][] model is quite high, it is not possible to create an instance of the CDI event Camel endpoint via [URIs][].
 Indeed, the URI format for the CDI event component is:

 ```
 cdi-event://PayloadType<T1,...,Tn>[?qualifiers=QualifierType1[,...[,QualifierTypeN]...]]
 ```

 With the authority `PayloadType` (respectively the `QualifierType`) being the URI escaped fully qualified name of the payload (respectively qualifier) raw type followed by the type parameters section delimited by angle brackets for payload parameterized type.
-Which leads to _unfriendly_ URI, e.g.:
+Which leads to _unfriendly_ URIs, e.g.:

 ```
 cdi-event://org.apache.camel.cdi.se.pojo.EventPayload%3Cjava.lang.Integer%3E?qualifiers=org.apache.camel.cdi.se.qualifier.FooQualifier%2Corg.apache.camel.cdi.se.qualifier.BarQualifier